Cocoa Prices Weighed Down by Abundant Supplies and Slack Demand

-Cocoa prices settled lower on Friday, consolidating above their recent significant lows.
-Cocoa prices recovered from their worst levels on Friday after a weak dollar (DXY00) spurred some short covering in cocoa futures.Don’t Miss a Day: From crude oil to coffee, sign up free for Barchart’s best-in-class commodity analysis.
+Cocoa prices extended their six-week-long plunge today, with NY cocoa posting a 2.25-year nearest-futures low and London cocoa posting a 2.5-year low.
+Abundant global supplies and slack demand are weighing on cocoa prices.Don’t Miss a Day: From crude oil to coffee, sign up free for Barchart’s best-in-class commodity analysis.

+Abundant ICE-monitored cocoa inventories are negative for prices.
+ICE cocoa inventories rose to a 3.5-month high of 1,836,511 bags on Tuesday.

 Demand concerns have hammered cocoa prices as consumers continue to balk at the high price of chocolate.
-Last Wednesday, Barry Callebaut AG, the world's largest bulk chocolate maker, reported a -22% decline in sales volume in its cocoa division for the quarter ending November 30, citing "negative market demand and a prioritization of volume toward higher-return segments within cocoa."
+On January 28, Barry Callebaut AG, the world's largest bulk chocolate maker, reported a -22% decline in sales volume in its cocoa division for the quarter ending November 30, citing "negative market demand and a prioritization of volume toward higher-return segments within cocoa."

 Grinding reports also showed weak demand.
 On January 15, the European Cocoa Association reported that Q4 European cocoa grindings fell -8.3% y/y to 304,470 MT, a bigger decline than expectations of -2.9% y/y and the lowest for a Q4 in 12 years.
 On December 16, the Cocoa Association of Asia reported that Q4 Asian cocoa grindings fell -4.8% y/y to 197,022 MT.
 Also, the National Confectioners Association reported Q4 North American cocoa grindings rose only +0.3% y/y to 103,117 MT.

-Abundant ICE-monitored cocoa inventories are negative for prices.
-ICE cocoa inventories soared to a 1.5-year high of 2,966,214 bags on Thursday.
+Also undercutting cocoa prices are higher exports from Nigeria, the world's fifth-largest cocoa producer.
+On Tuesday, Bloomberg reported that Nigerian Dec cocoa exports rose +17% y/y to 54,799 MT.

 Slowing cocoa deliveries to ports in the Ivory Coast is a supportive factor for prices.
-Monday's cumulative data showed that Ivory Coast farmers shipped 1.23 MMT of cocoa to ports in the current marketing year (October 1, 2025, through February 1, 2026), down -4.7% from 1.24 MMT in the same period a year ago.
+Today's cumulative data showed that Ivory Coast farmers shipped 1.27 MMT of cocoa to ports in the current marketing year (October 1, 2025, through February 8, 2026), down -3.8% from 1.32 MMT in the same period a year ago.
 The Ivory Coast is the world's largest cocoa producer.

 Favorable growing conditions in West Africa are also a negative factor for cocoa prices.
 Tropical General Investments Group recently said that favorable growing conditions in West Africa are expected to boost the February-March cocoa harvest in the Ivory Coast and Ghana, as farmers report larger and healthier pods compared with the same period last year.